Dublin Waste Disposal: Your Bin Options Explained

 Landfills however can create a myriad of problems both for residents, and the environment.
 For example, if a landfill is used incorrectly or the landfill management company fails to act in compliance with the law, waste interred at these locations can result in:

-1. Attracting vermin
+- Attracting vermin

-2. Potentially causing hazardous contamination of the earth and local water supplies
+- Potentially causing hazardous contamination of the earth and local water supplies

-3. The generation of harmful gasses
+- The generation of harmful gases (like methane)

-4. Limit land development potential for future generations
+- Limit land development potential for future generations

-Thankfully with the increasing prevalence of recycling and stepping away from single-use materials, landfill use is steadily dwindling.
-In 2007 The Republic of Ireland had a total of 29 landfill sites, but as of 2020 only 3 sites are in operation, showing a significant shift in the waste management industry.
+In 2007, The Republic of Ireland had a total of 29 landfill sites, but as of 2024, only three active landfills are authorised to accept municipal and other waste types, showing a significant shift in the waste management industry.

 That being said, there are still some cases where material cannot be recycled and is also ineligible for fuel generation via incineration or anaerobic digestion.
 Landfills now have to work with stringent waste and site management rules, hand-in-hand with local authorities and the EPA (Environmental Protection Agency), meaning that if this is the case, your waste is much less likely to cause harm than in the past.